swaptacular/swpt_ca_scripts/README.md

 ## Creating an info-bundle file

 Every Swaptacular network node should create an info-bundle file for itself.
-Info-bundle files are `.zip` archives that contains 4 files:
+Info-bundle files are `.zip` archives that contain 4 files:

 1. The self-signed certificate for the node's root-CA (`root-ca.crt`).
 2. A certificate signing request (`root-ca.csr`).